nimseshadri/PIC16A-AudioVisualizerProj/README.md

 ### Scope and Limitations
 (Any ethical implications, accessibility concerns, and ideas for potential extensions) This program's scope is

 ### References and Acknowledgment (?)

 ### Background of Dataset
-This data was hand-collected over the course of 3 years
+This data was hand-collected over the course of 3 years by Nellie Cox.
+Everytime she created a post on the business account @clarecox.crochet, she hand-recorded all relevant information to describe the post, such as date posted, the type of item featured, likes received, comments, saves, etc. This amounted to a total of 19 recorded variables/columns.

 ### Software demo video:
 Extra credit video demoing use of this program